 About this event

-The 2023 Stargazing at RAL will have plenty of activities for the whole family, whatever the weather.
+The 2024 Stargazing at RAL will have plenty of activities for the whole family, whatever the weather!
 There’ll be meteorites, rocket building, comet making, face-painting, a series of fascinating talks, robots and of course stargazing.
-We’ll have some experts on hand to explain how they use the Diamond Light Source to find out more about meteorites and comets, and you’ll be able to visit the ISIS Neutron and Muon Source to learn how we use particle accelerators to learn more about space.
+We’ll have some experts on hand to explain how they use the Diamond Light Source to find out more about meteorites and comets, and you’ll be able to visit the ISIS Neutron and Muon Source and Central Laser Facility to learn how we use particle accelerators and lasers to learn more about space.

 Everyone will be able to talk to our friends at the Newbury Astronomy Society, who will be leading the actual stargazing – and if the weather doesn’t co-operate, they’ll be on hand to show their telescopes indoors, and give advice about astronomy and what can be seen in the night sky on cloudless nights.

-Planetarium shows will run throughout the evening (ages 5+ only), but places on these are limited owing to the size of our planetaria, and so are allocated by lottery.
+Planetarium shows will run throughout the evening (ages 5+ only), but places on these are limited owing to the size of our planetarium, and so are allocated by lottery.

 There will be tours of the ISIS Neutron and Muon Source Experimental Hall throughout the evening, but places on these are limited and so are allocated by lottery.
 Please note that, owing to health and safety restrictions, these tours are only suitable for those aged eleven or over.